pfunks/TCTest/test_faq.md

 ## Does it cost anything to post, comment, or vote?

+It is free to post, comment, and upvote all content on Steemit.com.
+You might even get paid for it!

 ## Can I earn digital points on Steemit?
 How?

 You can earn digital points on Steemit by: